aldanasjuan/svelte-metronome/README.md

 ## Disclaimer

-I made this for my own drumming practice so I probably won't be too active in mantain or adding requested features to the repo unless it's something I feel it's worth the time.
+I made this for my own drumming practice so I probably won't be too active in mantaining or adding requested features to the repo unless it's something I feel it's worth the time.

 Also, this is a work in progress and may change from time to time.
 I always try to add backwards compatibility so nothing breaks on old versions but let me know if things do break.